-This economic impact assessment relates to a development comprising a retirement village of 243 (185 Independent Living Units and 58 Aged Care Rooms) residential units and approximately 2,448 sqm of ancillary GFA.
+This economic impact assessment relates to a development comprising a retirement village of 135 residential units, 50 'total care' suites and approximately 945 sqm community amenity building.

-The economic impact estimates the total additional gross economic output1 into the Auckland economy that would be brought about by the Project.
+This economic impact estimates the total additional gross economic output into the Auckland economy that would be brought about by the Project.
 The initial specifications and details have been provided by the applicant and represent the development's configuration and costings at this point in time.

-It is important to note that this is not site specific (i.e.: I have not endeavoured to identify the extent to which particular parts of the Auckland Region will benefit economically).
+This assessment is not site specific.
+It is assumed the Whenuapai area represents an efficient location for future growth and therefore the associated infrastructure is location specific.
+Additionally, the assessment has not endeavoured to identify the extent to which particular parts of the Auckland Region will benefit economically.
 It also assesses the likely economic impacts upon aggregate Auckland business activity given the composition of activities proposed.